inURwhey/transparent-talent-monorepo/Documentation/SYSTEM_BRIEF.md

 *   **Architecture Style:** Decoupled three-tier application, managed in a **monorepo**.
 The backend now follows a service-oriented architecture with an application factory pattern.

 ## 3. Current Project Status
-*   **V1 Job Matching Service Implemented:** The backend now has a functional `GET /api/jobs/recommendations` endpoint that returns a ranked list of job suggestions based on a V1 matching algorithm.
-This service provides the API foundation for the "Jobs For You" dashboard module.
+*   **"Jobs For You" Module (v1) Live:** A new module on the user dashboard now displays a ranked list of personalized job recommendations, fetched from a new backend matching service.
+Core functionality is live, with UI/UX polish pending.
-*   **Structured Job Data Ingestion Live:** The backend successfully extracts and stores structured data (salary range, experience years, modality, job level) from AI analysis into the `jobs` table.
+*   **Intelligent Onboarding Flow:** The system now intelligently gates AI features based on profile completion.
+Users with incomplete profiles can track jobs but are shown CTAs to complete their profile to unlock AI analysis and recommendations, creating a more compelling user journey.
-*   **User Profile Salary Fields Updated:** The frontend UI for the user profile page now correctly handles structured integer inputs for desired minimum and maximum annual salary.
+*   **Backend Stability Hardened:** Critical bugs related to data integrity, state synchronization, and edge cases (like re-tracking jobs) have been resolved, making the backend services significantly more robust.
-*   **Application is stable and functional on its production domain.** The end-to-end new user onboarding flow is stable, and all major UI and authentication bugs have been resolved.
+*   **Application is stable and functional on its production domain.**

 ## 4. Immediate Backlog & Next Steps
-1.  **UI: Implement "Jobs For You" Dashboard Module:** Build the frontend component to display the job recommendations from the new API endpoint.
-(RICE: 6000)
+1.  **Backend: Re-process malformed job data:** Create an admin endpoint to clean up historical job data that was saved with placeholder titles.
+(RICE: 4000)
 2.  **Feature: User-set Reminders & Next Action Notifications:** Implement CRM-like functionality for users to set reminders for their tracked jobs.
 (RICE: 4000)
 3.  **UI/UX: Change "Desired Job Title" to "Desired Job Title(s)":** A simple text change on the profile page.
 (RICE: 20000)